Grigore-Kalev Stoicescu

-Grigore-Kalev Stoicescu (born 2 September 1965 in Constanța, Romania) is an Estonian diplomat and politician representing the Estonia 200 party.
+Grigore-Kalev Stoicescu (born 2 September 1965) is an Estonian diplomat and politician representing the Estonia 200 party.
 He is a member of the XV Riigikogu.
 He is the Chairman of the National Defence Committee.

 He was born in Romania to a Romanian father and an Estonian mother.
 He attended the Estonian School of Diplomacy in Tallinn.

-From 1997 to 1999, he was Ambassador of Estonia to the United States and Canada, and later to Mexico.
+From 1997 to 2000, he was Ambassador of Estonia to the United States and Canada, and later to Mexico.

 He stood for the Riigikogu in the 2023 elections, received 3663 votes in constituency No 5 (Hiiu, Lääne and Saare) and was elected.